CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 9.4.
 Request for the Inclusion of Matters on the Meeting’s Agenda.
-Provided that the request made is (i) in writing; (ii) in the strict interests of the Company; and (iii) at least 1 (one) month in advance of the holding of the General Shareholders’ Meeting, shareholders may submit matters for the attention of the Chairman of the Board to be included on the agenda at the first General Shareholders’ Meeting to be held following receipt of the request.
-The Company may reject such inclusions, provided that the refusal is satisfactorily justified in writing and filed at Company Headquarters, together with the respective request
+Provided that the request made is (i) in writing; (ii) in the strict interests of the Company; and (iii) at least 1 (one) month in advance of the holding of the General Shareholders’ Meeting, shareholders may submit matters for the attention of the Chairman Chairman or any one of the Co-Chairmen of the Board to be included on the agenda at the first General Shareholders’ Meeting to be held following receipt of the request.
+The Company may reject such inclusions, provided that the refusal is satisfactorily justified in writing and filed at Company Headquarters, together with the respective request.

 10. Installation and Presidency of the General Shareholders’ Meeting.
-The General Shareholders’ Meeting shall be convened and chaired by (i) the Chairman of the Board of Directors; or (ii) in his absence, by any Vice President of the Board; or (iii) in their absence, by any member of the Board of Directors; or (iv) in the absence of all members, by a person appointed by the majority of shareholders attending the General Shareholders’ Meeting.
+The General Shareholders’ Meeting shall be convened and chaired by (i) the Chairman or any one of the Co-Chairmen of the Board of Directors of the Board of Directors; or (ii) in their absence, by any Vice President of the Board; or (iii) in their absence, by any member of the Board of Directors; or (iv) in the absence of all members, by a person appointed by the majority of shareholders attending the General Shareholders’ Meeting.
 The President of the General Shareholders’ Meeting shall appoint a secretary to assist in the work and to draft the minutes of the General Shareholders Meeting.

 11. Responsibilities of the General Shareholders’ Meeting.
 In addition to the duties set out in the applicable legislation, it is incumbent upon the General Shareholders’ Meeting: